 Surveyor 2 (3F05)

 PHYSICAL AND MEDICAL REQUIREMENTS

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-Registration as a Professional Land Surveyor as issued by the Pennsylvania State Registration Board for Professional Engineers, Land Surveyors and Geologists within 30 days after the last date for filing applications and during tenure of employment as an Assistant Surveyor and Regulator.
+Registration as a professional land surveyor as issued by the Pennsylvania State Registration Board for Professional Engineers, Land Surveyors and Geologists within 18 months of appointment and during tenure of employment as an Assistant Surveyor and Regulator.

 Class Established 12/55